Winded/RagdollMover/README.md

-Ragdoll Mover v1 edit
+Ragdoll Mover v2
 ================
-This is the edit of first version of Ragdoll Mover;
+This is the second version of Ragdoll Mover;
 You can help the development by testing it and providing feedback.